Testing the order of fractional integration when smooth deterministic trends are possibly present: Model specification, testing and order selection

-A crucial issue is of course the fact that $k_0$ is unknown.
-From Theorem \ref{thm1}, it follows that if $k < k_0$, both statistics diverge under the null.
-Conversely, as per Theorem \ref{thm2}, if $k \geq k_0$, the tests are consistent.
-Therefore, the choice of $k$ is important.
-It seems natural to use an information criterion (IC) to draw inferences about the order of the Chebyshev polynomial in \eqref{eq1}.
-To accomplish this, we propose to minimize the following criterion:
+A crucial issue in the testing procedures suggested in Section \ref{sec:test-order-fract} is of course the fact that the true $k_0$ is unknown.
+From Theorem \ref{thm1}, it follows that, if $k < k_0$, both statistics diverge under the null hypothesis.
+On the other hand, Theorem \ref{thm2} shows that if $k \geq k_0$, the tests have a well-defined asymptotic distribution under both the null and local alternatives.
+Therefore, the choice of $k$ is important. \textcite{bierens1997testing}, too, emphasises the importance of $k$, noting that the power and size of the unit root test he examines is highly sensitive to the choice of $k$.
+The literature contains a number of procedures for selecting $k$, three of which will be discussed in the next subsection.
+We will derive their properties and argue that they all have drawbacks.
+We subsequently suggest a new solution to the selection problem.